Best Lightweight Folding Mobility Scooter UK (2026)

 Very smooth ride

 The key advantage of the Elite model is the exceptionally smooth ride.
-There’s Shock Absorbing suspension at both the front and rear.
+There’s shock-absorbing suspension at both the front and rear.
 And we certainly felt the difference, compared to other folding mobility scooters.
 Even on uneven, coarse ground, it still felt nice and smooth.

 The best lightweight mobility scooter for heavier drivers.